Megapixel99/ModeratorPlugin/README.md

 List of commands:
 /mod
+/staff
 /de-mod

 List of permissions:
-mod: Allows player to make other players moderators and revoke moderator access from other players
+mod: Sets the player as a mod in the database
+staff: Sets the player as a staff member in the database
+de-mod: revoke the moderator status of someone in the database

 ## System (environment) properties

 To ensure the plugin builds successfully you will need to change the following in `moderatorManagement.java`:
-* configure the server host to your host and port
+* configure the server host to your host (and port, if applicable)
-* set the help verbiage to whatever you call your players (i.e. if your player base is university students the help verbiage should be set to "you are a university student")
+* set the Bearer Token which will be used (if you choose to use one)

 ## How to build this plugin